 - A landlord cannot refuse to rent to an otherwise qualified applicant because the landlord does not like the color of their skin.

 18-16-301 through 18-16-306

-Arkansas landlords are allowed to require a tenant to provide a security deposit before allowing the tenant to move into the unit.
+Landlords in Arkansas are allowed to collect a security deposit from their tenants before allowing the tenant to move into the unit.

 Tenants in Arkansas are given a five day grace period from the date their rent is due to pay the rent.
 If the tenant does not pay the rent within this five day period, the landlord may terminate the rental agreement.

 In Arkansas, tenants who have been victims of domestic violence have certain rights.
 A landlord cannot deny tenancy to a prospective tenant based solely on the fact that they are a victim of domestic violence.
 The landlord may also not terminate a current tenant’s lease because they have been a victim of domestic violence.
 Under Arkansas law, tenants who have been victims of domestic violence are entitled to have their locks changed, at their expense, as long as they notify the landlord of their desire to have the locks changed.

 Arkansas law does have any specific requirements when it comes to the amount of notice a landlord must give a tenant before entering their apartment.
 Many states will require a landlord to give a tenant a certain amount of notice before the landlord is allowed to enter the tenant’s apartment, but Arkansas law simply states that the landlord must provide reasonable notice.

 Arkansas does have rules for the reasons a tenant must allow a landlord into their apartment.
 This includes to perform maintenance and repairs, as well as to show the unit to prospective tenants.

 Right to Lead Disclosure in Arkansas